John C. C. Mayo: Early life

 Mayo was born in Gulnare, Kentucky to Thomas Jefferson Mayo and Mary E. Leslie Mayo.
 His family moved to Johnson County, Kentucky in 1870 from Pike County, Kentucky where they established their home in Paintsville.
 Mayo attended subscription schools until he enrolled to Kentucky Wesleyan College in Millersburg.
 He graduated class of 1879 and began teaching school in Paintsville at the age of 22.
 While attending college, Mayo had realized the potential of coal and other mineral deposits in the Big Sandy Valley.

 Rise to wealth

-During his teaching tenure, Mayo began to buy land and mineral rights in using his teaching salary.
+During his teaching tenure, Mayo began to buy land and mineral rights using his teaching salary.
 He would in turn sell the land or the rights to the land to eastern iron and coal companies at a considerable profit, while convincing them to invest in exploration and mining of the region.
 Mayo formed a real estate company in 1888 that specialized in acquiring land and mineral rights in Eastern Kentucky and Southwestern Virginia.
 In 1889, the company became known as the Paintsville Coal and Mining Company.
 Within two years, the Paintsville Coal and Mining Company owned nearly all of the Elkhorn Creek Coalfield.